canonical/tdx/README.md

       For key rotation purpose, two subscription keys are generated.
    2. [Retrieve](https://api.portal.trustedservices.intel.com/manage-subscriptions) one of your keys and use it in the next step.

-6. Configure the PCCS service.
+7. Configure the PCCS service:

 	```bash
 	sudo /usr/bin/pccs-configure